ZER0Mono/dreamnet_poop-chat/README.md

-## PoopieChat is a playful, Doodles-inspired chat frontend that brings the iconic Poopie hair/head trait to life through a custom, expressive UI.
-It transforms the chat experience into something uniquely colorful, fun, and instantly recognizable within the Doodles universe.
+## PoopieChat is a playful, Doodles-inspired chat frontend that brings the iconic poopie trait to life with a fun custom, expressive and instantly recognizable UI.

-## based on the AIM-Inspired Chat App Example
+# derived from the AIM-Inspired Chat App Example

 ## Features